hapax/hapax.github.io/assets/alien-maths.md

 #### Alien brain, alien mind?

-Despite all this talk of generic non-uniqueness, I think that commensurability is probably an empirical question in general.
+Despite all this talk of generic non-uniqueness, I think that commensurability is probably an empirical question.
 If so, the simplest way to phrase cognitive relativism is that mind [supervenes](https://plato.stanford.edu/entries/supervenience/) on the
 brain: no experiential difference without a brain difference, though